EF45 – Multi-Agent Complex Systems

 Agents Entering the PDE Domain

-If an agent enters the PDE domain, we can project its continuous location onto the mesh and directly adjust the density of the corresponding compartment at one grid point, adding a new person to the PDE system.
-This can be interpreted as the “birth” of a whole person in the PDE system (fractional births are generally possible).
+When an agent leaves the ABM domain and enters the PDE domain, the agent is removed from the ABM and their contribution is added to the PDE model.
+The agent’s health state is read and used to place them into the corresponding compartment of the PDE system.
+This procedure ensures consistent mass transfer across the model boundary and preserves the total population in the hybrid model.
 Adjusting the density of each compartment across the entire grid can be interpreted as new initial conditions for the system, which is solved multiple times over the entire simulation period.

 Persons from PDE Domain Entering the ABM Domain